tsuru/tsuru/docs/apps/deploy-hooks.rst

         - python manage.py collectstatic --noinput
         - python manage.py compress

-Tsuru supports the following hooks:
+tsuru supports the following hooks:

 * ``restart:before``: this hook lists commands that will run before the app is restarted.
 Commands listed in this hook will run once per app.